keymetrics/doc-pm2/en/enterprise/guides/profiling.md

 ## Questions / Answers

-* Does it impact the performance of my application ?
+* Does it impact the performance of my application?

-  Apart from the Heap Snapshot (both go & nodejs), all profilers run in parralel of your application, so your application isn't impacted.
+  Apart from the Heap Snapshot (both go & Node.js), all profilers run in parralel of your application, so your application isn't impacted.

-* What is the Total and Self Time in the CPU Profile ?
+* What is the Total and Self Time in the CPU Profile?

   The total time is the time spent in a specific function and all others functions that this function called.
 The self time is the opposite, only the time spent in a function without time spent by any functions that may have been called.